cipaterson/sailings/README.md

 ### Getting started

->Important Note: There are secrets (API keys, etc) encoded by a master key which MUST NOT be committed to github.
+>Important Note: There are secrets (API keys, etc) encoded by a master key (which MUST NOT be committed to github).
 The master key must be manually created at  `./app/config/master.key`.

 ```bash